 Navigating Visitor Management space can seem overwhelming when you are faced with multiple technology requirements, industry-specific definitions and system elements.
-To help your company make informed decisions when evaluating Visitor Management platforms and narrowing down the list of must-have features, we’ve compiled a comprehensive list of the most commonly used Visitor Management terms.
+To help your company make informed decisions when evaluating Visitor Management systems and narrowing down the list of must-have features, we’ve compiled a comprehensive list of the most commonly used Visitor Management terms.

 The fields of physical security and information security, access control (AC) is the selective restriction of access to a place or other resource.
 While fulfilling different purposes, Access Control and Visitor Management systems are often used together and complement each other’s functionality.